10 Rental Documents Every Landlord Needs

 A notice to enter is a written notice that a Landlord must give to a Tenant before entering the rental unit.
 The notice must state the date, time, and reason for the entry, this could be for repairs, inspections, or showings.
 In most cases, the Landlord must give the Tenant at least 24 hours’ notice before entering the unit.

 There are some situations where the Landlord does not need to give advance notice, such as in an emergency.
 But in general, the Landlord should always try to give the Tenant as much notice as possible.
 If a Landlord does not use the proper form or fails to give adequate notice, the Tenant may have grounds to sue the Landlord.
-In some cases, the Tenant may even be able to move out without having to pay any rent.
-Click here to receive 10% off of Law Depot’s notice to enter form.

 8. Lease Termination